tailsdotcom/coding-test/README.md

 Try to limit the amount of time you spend on this to 90-120 minutes.
 However, feel free to spend more - just make sure you're happy with your submission!

 _Hint_: we're looking for a high-quality submission with great application architecture, not a "just get it done"-like approach.
+Stay away from frameworks/boilerplates that handle everything for you - or use them only as a thin layer - so we can see how you structure applications yourself.

 ## What to do